DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 The ultimate success of this work would be its own obsolescence.
 If conscious communities become the norm, if AI serves human flourishing rather than control, if the Social Game is replaced by conscious participation in reality creation, then the analysis in this book becomes historical curiosity rather than urgent necessity.

-The investigators understood that they were working toward a future where their children would read about the Social Game the way we read about feudalism—as an interesting but outdated form of social organization that humanity outgrew.
+I understood that I was working toward a future where our children would read about the Social Game the way we read about feudalism—as an interesting but outdated form of social organization that humanity outgrew.

 #### The Invitation

-As the investigation concluded, the four investigators issued an invitation to every reader:
+As this investigation concludes, I issue an invitation to every reader:

 "We have shown you the game.
 We have revealed the patterns.
 We have provided tools for resistance and reconstruction.
 But the most important work cannot be done by reading—it can only be done by living.